 Have more questions about being a ZYIA rep?

 I hope that this answers a bunch of your questions about the ZYIA activewear MLM and the direct sales company structure overall.
-If you’re interested, I’m onboarding a couple of new ZYIA reps on my team per month.
+If you’re interested, I’m onboarding a couple of new ZYIA reps on my team per calendar month.

 I honestly don’t want to take more than four new reps on per month because I want to give plenty of one-on-one support to everyone.

 But I’d love to talk to you about my plan to make money with this business opportunity and how I can help you jump in!

 In the future, I’d love to be able to get together with my team IN REAL LIFE (instead of just on social media) and have some fun girl time and business planning.
 (That makes me so excited!)